JafarAbdi/JafarAbdi.github.io/_posts/2025-08-20-ros2-pixi-dev.md

 ### Acknowledgments

-Thanks to XX YY, SS DD, and GG SS for reviewing this post and providing helpful feedback.
+Thanks to Sam Pfeiffer and Sebastian Castro for reviewing this post and providing helpful feedback.